Midsommar

 Midsommar is a 2019 folk horror film written and directed by Ari Aster.
-The film stars Florence Pugh and Jack Reynor as a dysfunctional couple who travel to Sweden with a group of friends for a midsummer festival, only to find themselves in the clutches of a sinister cult practicing Scandinavian paganism.
-Supporting actors include William Jackson Harper, Vilhelm Blomgren, Ellora Torchia, Archie Madekwe and Will Poulter.
+It stars Florence Pugh and Jack Reynor as an American couple who are drawn into a violent cult in rural Sweden.
+Supporting actors include William Jackson Harper, Vilhelm Blomgren, Ellora Torchia, Archie Madekwe, and Will Poulter.

-A co-production between the United States and Sweden, the film was initially pitched to Aster as a straightforward slasher film set among Swedish cultists.
-While elements of the original concept remain in the final product, the film's plot centers on a deteriorating relationship, inspired by a difficult breakup which Aster himself experienced.
-The soundtrack, composed by British electronic musician Bobby Krlic (better known as The Haxan Cloak), takes inspiration from Nordic folk music.
-The film was shot on location in Budapest in the summer and autumn of 2018.
+A co-production between the United States and Sweden, Midsommar was initially pitched to Aster as a straightforward slasher film set among Swedish cultists.
+While elements of the original concept remain in the final product, the finished film focuses on a deteriorating relationship inspired by a difficult breakup experienced by Aster himself.
+The film's soundtrack, composed by the British electronic musician Bobby Krlic, takes inspiration from Nordic folk music.
+The film was predominantly shot on location within the Budapest metropolitan area of Hungary, from July to October 2018.

-Midsommar was theatrically released in the United States on July 3, 2019, by A24 and in Sweden on July 10, 2019, by Nordisk Film.
-The film grossed $48 million and received critical acclaim, with praise for Aster's direction and Pugh's performance in particular, although it polarized general audiences.
+Midsommar was theatrically released in the United States by A24 on July 3, 2019, and in Sweden by Nordisk Film on July 10, 2019.
+The film grossed $48 million and received positive reviews, with praise for Aster's direction and Pugh's performance.

 Plot

-American psychology student Dani Ardor is left deeply traumatized after her sister commits a murder-suicide by filling the house with carbon monoxide, killing herself and their parents.
-The incident further strains Dani's relationship with her increasingly distant boyfriend of four years, cultural anthropology student, Christian.
-As summer approaches, she learns that Christian and fellow students Mark and Josh have been invited by their Swedish friend Pelle to attend a midsummer festival at his ancestral commune, the Hårga, in rural Hälsingland, Sweden.
-The festival occurs only once every 90 years, and Josh, who is writing his thesis on European midsummer festivities, regards it as a once-in-a-lifetime opportunity.
-Christian had not discussed the trip with Dani, as he intended to break up with her before the tragedy with her family.
-After an argument, he reluctantly invites her along.
+In the middle of winter, an American student, Dani, is traumatized after her bipolar sister Terri kills their parents and herself via carbon monoxide poisoning in a murder-suicide.
+This strains Dani's relationship with her already increasingly distant boyfriend, Christian.

+Several months later, Christian and his friends Mark and Josh have been invited by their Swedish friend Pelle to attend a nine-day midsummer festival at his ancestral commune, the Hårga, in the rural Hälsingland region of Sweden.
+The festival occurs only once every 90 years.
+Josh, writing his thesis on European midsummer festivities, regards it as a once-in-a-lifetime opportunity.
+Christian had intended to break up with Dani, who is still grieving the death of her family, but reluctantly invites her after an argument.

-Upon arrival at the commune, they meet Simon and Connie, a couple from London who were invited by Pelle's communal brother Ingemar.
-He offers the group psychedelic mushrooms, and Dani has a bad trip, hallucinating about her dead family.
-The day after their arrival, the group witnesses an ättestupa ceremony, where two elders commit suicide by jumping from a cliff onto the rocks below.
-When one of the elders survives the fall, the commune members mimic his wails of pain, and promptly mercy-kill him by bludgeoning his skull with a mallet.
-Commune elder, Siv, attempts to calm Connie and Simon by explaining that every member of their community does this at the age of 72 and believes it to be a great honor.
+At the commune, they meet Simon and Connie, a British couple who were invited by Pelle's commune-brother Ingemar.
+Ingemar offers the group psychedelic mushrooms.
+Dani has a bad trip and hallucinates about her dead family.
+The day after their arrival, the group witnesses an ättestupa ceremony, whereby two elders commit suicide by jumping off a cliff onto the rocks below.
+When one of the elders survives, the commune members mimic his wails of pain before crushing his head with a mallet.
+The commune elder, Siv, attempts to calm Connie and Simon by explaining that every member does this at the age of 72, which is considered a great honor.